johnmpage/KafkaTailer/README.md

 # Kafka Tailer

-## Tail the files in any directory and streams to a Kafka topic.
+## Tail the files in any directory and stream to a Kafka topic.

 Usage: